in-c0/Langtern/README.md

 5. Set your availability and preferences

 ### Finding Matches
-1. Browse AI-recommended matches based on your profile
+1. Browse AI-recommended matches
-2. Filter matches by criteria like location, language, or work arrangement
+2. Filter by criteria like location, language, or work arrangement
-3. View detailed match information and compatibility reasons
+3. View detailed compatibility information

 ### Communication
-1. Chat with potential matches using the built-in messaging system
+1. Use the built-in messaging system
-2. Enable real-time translation for seamless cross-language communication
+2. Enable real-time translation
-3. Customize translation settings based on your preferences
+3. Customize translation settings

 ### Creating Arrangements
-1. Select an arrangement template that fits your needs
+1. Choose a template
-2. Customize the template with specific details
+2. Customize with specific details
-3. Preview and confirm the arrangement
+3. Preview and confirm
-4. Access and manage your arrangements from the dashboard
+4. Manage arrangements from the dashboard

 ## 🛠️ Technologies Used